 A piazza to call home

-Our home base at the Hotel Residenza in Farnese Campo de' Fiori was a perfect location.
+Our home base at the Hotel Residenza in Farnese near Campo de' Fiori was a perfect location.
 It was walking distance to most of the main sites, but tucked away on a quiet block conducive to sound sleeps.
 It had the crucial-in-summer air conditioning, comfortable character-filled rooms and a charming bar area with a big screen tv.
-The staff laid out a hearty included breakfast each morning featuring cold meats, cheess, eggs, yogurt, fruit, pastries and more.
+The staff laid out a hearty included breakfast each morning featuring cold meats, cheeses, eggs, yogurt, fruit, pastries and more.

 Campo de' Fiori has a lively, bohemian atmosphere, with a market in the mornings and a restaurant scene in the evenings.
 It has a history too; a rather violent one in fact.
 On one corner stands what remains of the Theatre of Pompey, where Julius Ceasar was assassinated.
 And in the centre of the piazza is a sculpture of the philosopher-astrologer-monk Giordano Bruno who was burned alive for heresy in 1600.